If your driver's license has your current address, that's all you need.

 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required for adults when the card application is completed.
 An electronic signature is also needed when signing up for a library card.
-Minors (17 years old and younger) need a parent or guardian signature on their application.
+Minors (17 years old and younger) need a parent or guardian signature.
 There is no minimum age requirement to obtain a library card.
 Lawrence University students may also receive a card by showing current school ID.

 Personal identification is required to check out library materials if a card is forgotten.
 Lost your card?
 You can receive one replacement card every 12 months for free.
 Additional replacements within a 12 month period will cost $3.00.
 Please notify the staff if we need to change your name, address, or telephone on your account.
 Most library cards are valid for three years.

 If you have any other questions about obtaining a library card or your account, please call (920) 832-6179.